NullixAT/framelix-tests/README.md

 More about submodules here: https://git-scm.com/book/en/v2/Git-Tools-Submodules

-#### Submodule use

-* Update source:  `git pull && git submodule update --remote`.
-This will update the submodule as well.

 #### Submodule development
 Development on a submodule is not the same as default git development.
 A submodule is a "independent" part in this repository which need to be handled separetely.

 After cloning and you plan to work in the submodule as well, you have to checkout a submodule branch, eg: `main`.
 Update sources before checkout, if your clone is a little older.

-Go into `Framelix` submodule folder and run `git checkout main && git submodule update --remote --merge`.
+Go into `Framelix` submodule folder and run `git checkout main`.

-Now you can work in the submodule.
+Now you can work and commit in the submodule.